iknowjason/edge/README.md

 ```
 % ./edge
-[INF] Starting Cloud Edge version 0.2.2
+[INF] Starting Cloud Edge version 0.2.3
-[INF] File digitalocean.csv has been downloaded and created
-[INF] File azure.json has been downloaded and created
-[INF] File goog.json has been downloaded and created
+[INF] File cloud.json has been downloaded and created
 [INF] File aws.json has been downloaded and created
 [INF] File cloudflare-ipv4.txt has been downloaded and created
 [INF] File cloudflare-ipv6.txt has been downloaded and created
+[INF] File digitalocean.csv has been downloaded and created
+[INF] File azure.json has been downloaded and created
 ```

 If you're offline and they can't be downloaded, check the ```csp-files``` directory in this repository.
 Copy them to working directory.